We continue to closely monitor and actively respond to COVID-19 around the world.

 Your support to the COVID-19 response will help to continue World Renew’s life-saving programming with these vulnerable communities and support efforts to educate and reduce the transmission of COVID-19.

-As the situation progresses, World Renew will use this page to provide regular updates on the use of funds and the stories of hope occurring throughout the world.
-Thank you for your extraordinary love in a time of such extraordinary crisis.
+As the situation progresses, World Renew will use this page to answer questions and provide regular updates from our directors on the use of funds.
+For stories of hope occurring throughout the world and additional giving and prayer opportunities, please visit our Moment of Hope community:

 Your choice to practice social distancing and minimize physical contact with others is the greatest act of love and care you can give to fight this virus.
 Minimizing physical contact during this time protects the vulnerable, slows the spread of the virus both locally and globally, and saves lives.
 Take initiative and self-quarantine if you have recently traveled or been in contact with someone who has COVID-19.